glimpse-project/glimpse-training-data/README.md

     --name "test-render" \
     .
 ```
-Note: when `--fixed-camera` parameter is set only the min camera values are used
+Note: when `--fixed-camera` parameter is set only the min values are used
 to specify the position and orientation of the camera (e.g. `--min-camera-angle`, `--min-camera-distance`, etc.)

 # Pre-process rendered images